code-kern-ai/refinery/README.md

 ## 🏠 Architecture
 Our architecture follows some main patterns:
-- Shared service database to efficiently transfer large data loads; to avoid redundant code in the services, we use submodules to share the data model
+- Shared service database to efficiently transfer large data loads.
+To avoid redundant code in the services, we use submodules to share the data model
 - Containerized function execution for labeling functions, active learning and the record ide
 - Machine learning logic is implemented in stand-alone libraries (e.g. [sequence-learn](https://github.com/code-kern-ai/sequence-learn))